The Value of Experience: Add a Teaching Practicum to Your Online TEFL Certification!By Krzl Light Nuñes

 Finally, a TEFL practicum can serve as a jumping-off point to analyze firsthand the teaching abilities you’ve acquired or can develop further.
 Through journaling and self-assessment tasks during your training, you can reflect on your strengths and weakness, the types of learners you want to teach in the future, and the techniques that work well for different classes.
 Evaluating these will definitely help pave the way for you to become a better teacher.

 You can complete your practicum at a teaching location in your area by taking Bridge’s 20-Hour Specialized Certificate: Guided Teaching Practicum course.
 A blended, hands-on training, you can take this course anywhere in the world for a maximum of three months.

 To enroll in this course, you must:

-The 20-hour course consists of the following components:
+The program is composed of the following components:

 Is there a practicum for online English teachers?

 Yes, there is!
 The 60-Hour Specialized Certificate: Practicum in Teaching English Online, in fact, aims to provide you with firsthand experience in giving virtual English lessons and mastering the use of software and digital tools commonly used for teaching online.